 Early Life and Education:

-Born in 1854 into an affluent Jewish family, Paul Ehrlich developed an interest in the process of staining cells with chemical dyes as a youth.
+Born on 11 March in 1854 into an affluent Jewish family, Paul Ehrlich developed an interest in the process of staining cells with chemical dyes as a youth.
 He studied medicine at the Universities of Strasbourg, Breslau, Freiburg and Leipzig.
 Ehrlich earned his medical degree from the University of Leipzig in 1878.

 Contributions and Achievements: